Lake Bermen

 Lake Bermen (Lac Bermen, formerly known as Lac Allemand) is a 103 km2 lake in the province of Quebec, Canada.

 The lake is on ancient rocks of the Superior Province where gold mineralization has been found.

 It is named after Claude de Bermen de la Martinière (1636–1719), a senior official in New France.

 Location

-The Lake Bermen region (SNRC 23F) is in the center of the province of Quebec near the border with Labrador.
+The Lake Bermen region (NTS 23F) is in the centre of the province of Quebec near the border with Labrador.

 It is northwest of the town of Fermont and south of the Caniapiscau Reservoir.

 The region is accessible by float plane from Fermont or by helicopter from Wabush airport in Labrador.

 There are less than two inhabitants per 1 km2.

 Lake Bermen is in the unorganized territory of Caniapiscau in the Côte-Nord region of Quebec.

 Hydrography

 Lake Bermen is 36 km long and 6 km wide, and has an area of 103 km2.

 It is in a swampy area about 50 km southeast of Caniapiscau Reservoir.

 The lake is fed by several bodies of water further south, and drains to the north via lakes Rossignol and Guillemot to the Caniapiscau River.